xyred/task-manager/README.md

 - Created unit test for the `Task` model
 - Added `TaskRepository` interface for data access
 - Implemented `TaskService` for business logic
-- Implemented `TaskController` with POST endpoint for task creation
+- Implemented `TaskController` with POST and GET endpoints for task creation and retrieval
+- Added custom `TaskNotFoundException` and global exception handler for 404 responses
-- Added unit and controller tests for service and endpoint
+- Added unit and controller tests for service and endpoints, including not-found case

 ## Getting Started